twilio/twilio-go/rest/proxy/v1/docs/ServicesSessionsParticipantsApi.md

 > DeleteParticipant(ctx, ServiceSidSessionSidSid)

 Delete a specific Participant.
 This is a soft-delete.
 The participant remains associated with the session and cannot be re-added.
 Participants are only permanently deleted when the [Session](https://www.twilio.com/docs/proxy/api/session) is deleted.

+Delete a specific Participant.
+This is a soft-delete.
+The participant remains associated with the session and cannot be re-added.
+Participants are only permanently deleted when the [Session](https://www.twilio.com/docs/proxy/api/session) is deleted.